 Lack of Mobility

 After surgery, you’ll lose A LOT of your mobility and upper strength.
+I remember when I attempted to put on a t-shirt and it was difficult to put on because of my limited range of motion.
 So you definitely want something that you can easily slip on and slip off.
-Think open front tops (like a cardigan) or buttoned shirts.
+Think of choosing clothing with open front tops (like a cardigan), buttoned shirts, or wrap dress.

 Lack Of Flexibility

 Lack of mobility also comes hand in hand with lack of flexibility.
 I could barely stretch my arms out or up.
-So that thought of putting on something that has to go over my head seems impossible.
+So the thought of putting on something that has to go over my head seems impossible because you can’t lift your arms over your head.

 Access To Drains